openmobilityfoundation/mobility-data-specification/README.md

 - **Resident Complaints:** Investigate and validate complaints from residents about operations, parking, riding, speed, etc, usually reported through 311
 - **Infrastructure Planning:** Determine where to place new bike/scooter lanes and drop zones based on usage and demand, start and end points, and trips taken

-A list of use cases is useful to show what's possible with MDS, to list what other cities are accomplishing with the data, to see many use cases up front for privacy considerations, and to use for policy discussions and policy language.
+A list of more than 60 use cases is useful to show what's possible with MDS, to list what other cities are accomplishing with the data, to see many use cases up front for privacy considerations, and to use for policy discussions and policy language.
 More details and examples can be seen on the [OMF website](https://www.openmobilityfoundation.org/whats-possible-with-mds/) and our [Wiki Database](https://github.com/openmobilityfoundation/governance/wiki/MDS-Use-Cases).
 An agency may align their program to specific use cases by publishing [Policy Requirement use cases](/policy#requirement-apis).

 Please [let us know](https://docs.google.com/forms/d/e/1FAIpQLScrMPgeb1TKMYCjjKsJh3y1TPTJO8HR_y1NByrf1rDmTEJS7Q/viewform) if you have recommended updates or use cases to add.